dersanli/spacex-missions/README.md

 - When the **view rocket details** link is clicked on a row
     - **Rocket Details and Extra Information** route is displayed with `missionId` as the URL parameter
     - The extra information is displayed using `Material-UI` UI elements
-    - Added an image for the mission, where available :)
+    - Added an image for the mission, where available.

-#### What's next?
-- Thank you for giving me the opportunity to participate in this cool challenge
-- You can always reach me at `dersanli@gmail.com` for further queries
-- Hope to hear from you, soon.
-Bye! 👋